Semitoric systems of non-simple type: Classification

-By the fact that the transition Taylor series of Equation~\eqref{eq:transitionTaylor} are the same for the two systems, the local diffeomorphisms $(E^i_\nu)_1$ and $(E^i_\nu)_2$ (from Section~\ref{sec:taylorseries}) can be chosen to be equal.
-Considering Equation~\eqref{eq:deftildes}, the fact that the action Taylor series are the same for the two systems, and the fact that $(E^i_\nu)_2 = (E^i_\nu)_1$ with~\cite[Lemma 4.5]{PT}, we conclude that $\mathcal{A}_2^2$ and $\mathcal{A}_1^2$ are equal up to a flat function.
-Finally, by~\cite[Lemma 6.8]{PT} and~\cite[Lemma 5.1]{VN2003} on $\alpha_2 = \der \mathcal{A}_1^2$ and $\alpha'_2 = \der \mathcal{A}_2^2$, we obtain the smoothness of $h$, which completes \emph{Step 1} from~\cite{PVN2009}.
-In~\cite{PVN2009} the authors also discuss the necessity that the two systems have equal twisting-index, which is not something we need to consider in our case since that information is now encoded in the new Taylor series.
+this implies that $G^*\mathcal{A}_2 - \mathcal{A}_1=0$ in $U$.
+Thus we obtain that $G^*\mathcal{A}_2 = \mathcal{A}_1$ and therefore $h = G^{-1}$, so $h$ is smooth in a neighborhood of the focus-focus value $c_i$, as desired; see Figure~\ref{fig:smoothness}.
+This completes \emph{Step 1} from~\cite{PVN2009} (in~\cite{PVN2009} the authors also discuss the necessity that the two systems have equal twisting index, which is not something we need to consider in our case since that information is now encoded in the new Taylor series).
+Thus we may, and do, assume that $F_2(M_2)=F_1(M_1)$.

 In \emph{Step 2} of~\cite{PVN2009} it is proven that the semitoric systems $F_1$ and $F_2$ can be intertwined by symplectomorphisms using~\cite[Theorem 2.1]{VN2003} on the preimages $F^{-1}_i(\Omega_{\alpha})$, $i\in\{1,2\}$, $\alpha \in I$, where the collection of sets $\Omega_{\alpha}$ is a convenient covering of the common base $F_1(M_1) = F_2(M_2)$.
 The sets of the covering are defined in such a way that they are of four types: 1) contain no critical points of the $F_i$, 2) contain critical points of rank $1$ but not rank $0$, 3) contain a critical point of rank $0$ of elliptic type; 4) contain a critical point of rank $0$ of focus-focus type.
 In our case the construction of the covering $\Seq{\Omega_{\alpha}}_{\alpha \in I}$ is identical to~\cite{PVN2009}, as well as how to construct the symplectomorphisms $\varphi_{\alpha}, \alpha \in I$ such that $F_1 = F_2\circ \varphi_\alpha$ in cases 1), 2) and 3).
-For case 4) the symplectomorphism $\varphi_{\alpha}$ can be constructed as follows: instead of using~\cite[Theorem 2.1]{VN2003}, which gives a semi-local normal form for fibers containing exactly one focus-focus point, we use~\cite[Theorem 1.1]{PT}, which gives a semi-local normal form for fibers which contain any finite number of focus-focus points, with Equation~\eqref{eq:tilde-to-notilde}, which shows how to extract the invariant from~\cite{PT} from the complete semitoric invariant.
+For case 4) the symplectomorphism $\varphi_{\alpha}$ can be constructed as follows: instead of using~\cite[Theorem 2.1]{VN2003}, which gives a semi-local normal form for fibers containing exactly one focus-focus point, we use~\cite[Theorem 3.9]{PT}, which gives a semi-local normal form for fibers which contain any finite number of focus-focus points, with Equation~\eqref{eq:tilde-to-notilde}, which shows how to extract the invariant from~\cite{PT} from the complete semitoric invariant.

 The proof in~\cite{PVN2009} concludes with \emph{Step 3} in which it is proven how to glue symplectically the semi-local symplectomorphisms in order to produce a global symplectomorphism $\varphi \colon M_1 \to M_2$.
 This step is unchanged in our case, since the existence of multiple focus-focus points in the same fiber does not play a role in the proof: only the local symplectomorphisms constructed in Step 2 are needed. \end{proof}